Strizh (train): Moscow – Nizhny Novgorod line

 The Strizh trains run between Moscow and Nizhny Novgorod since 1 June 2015.
 They make 1 to 3 stops on the line: in Dzerzhinsk, Kovrov and Vladimir.
 The travel time between Moscow and Nizhny Novgorod is between 3 hours 35 minutes, when it stops only in Vladimir, and up to 3 hours 50 minutes with 3 stops.
 The cars are pulled by an EP20 locomotive.

 Another fast train, the Lastochka ("Swallow") operates on the same line but makes 6 stops: in Orekhovo-Zuyevo, Vladimir, Kovrov, Vyazniki, Gorokhovets and Dzerzhinsk, travelling between Moscow and Nizhny Novgorod in 4 hours 6 minutes.

+Running of Strizh trains in Russia was terminated in March 2022 due to sanctions.

 Moscow – Berlin line

-The Strizh trains were in operation between Moscow and Berlin since 17 December 2016 to 15 March 2020.
+The Strizh trains were in operation between Moscow and Berlin from 17 December 2016 until 15 March 2020.
 Later this international route was canceled due to the COVID-19 pandemic and closing of borders between countries.
 The length of the line was 1896 km.

 The initial schedule was 2 trains per week, between Moscow Kurskaya and Berlin Ostbahnhof, linking both stations in 20 hours 14 minutes westbound (instead of 24h 49min previously) and 20 hours 35 minutes eastbound (compared with 25h 56min previously).
-The trains leave from Moscow on Saturdays and Sundays, and from Berlin on Sundays and Mondays.
+The trains left from Moscow on Saturdays and Sundays, and from Berlin on Sundays and Mondays.

-They made intermediate stops in Smolensk, Orsha, Minsk, Brest, Terespol, Warsaw, Poznan, Rzepin and Frankfurt (Oder).
+They made intermediate stops in Smolensk, Orsha, Minsk, Brest, Terespol, Warsaw, Poznań, Rzepin and Frankfurt (Oder).